View Search Results

 Housing Assistance offered at Spokane County Supportive Living Program

-Provides case management in regards to housing issues for homeless adults with mental health issues by locating housing, completing applications, interviews, compliance paperwork, lease signing, independent living skills, developing goals and more.
+Provides housing case management for homeless adults with mental health issues by locating housing, completing applications, interviews, compliance paperwork, lease signing, independent living skills, developing goals and more.

 The Supportive Living Program has been providing critical services to individuals who are homeless with serious or chronic mental illness to help them live more stable, productive lives through a combination of behavioral health services and housing supports.
 Step-by-step in locating housing, completing applications, interviews, compliance paperwork, and lease signing.
 Assist individuals in finding, securing, and maintaining housing by overcoming barriers with past evictions, criminal and credit issues.